mshangle1/watchmen/GET_STARTED.md

  - Class TestScope.java holding the state of scenario.
 This is a singleton and to create and managing instances of this class Watchmen using Spring library.
 Spring will do all dependency managing, including making sure instance ends up where we need it.

- - To configure Spring Watchmen has a class called \<SpringConfig\>.java  in src/main/java/com/ally/d3/watchmen/config.
+ - To configure Spring Watchmen has a class called \<SpringConfig\>.java under src/main/java/com/ally/d3/watchmen/config.

  - To avoid leakage between scenarios Watchmen resets TestScope on "Before" hook.